msurbatovich/msurbatovich.github.io/index.md

 Contact: milijans at andrew dot cmu dot edu

 ### Publications
 _**Milijana Surbatovich**, Naomi Spargo, Limin Jia, and Brandon Lucia.
 2023.
 A Type System for Safe Intermittent Computing.
-In Submission_
+To appear at PLDI 23_

 _Farzaneh Derakhshan, Myra Dotzel, **Milijana Surbatovich**, and Limin Jia.
 2023.
 Modal Crash Types for Intermittent Computing.
 To appear at ESOP 23_